TAbdiukov/CCSP-Mnemonics/README.md

 1) First, eDiscover your data

-2) Them, prioritize, categorize: thus label the data
+2) Prioritize and categorize: thus label the data

 3) Then tag the data
 For CCSP : Tags for DLP; Labels for classification